angular-hamburg/react.angular.hamburg/README.md

 ## Issues

-- **Various blending issues:** Edge, Opera, Safari, older version of Firefox and Chrome, and multiple mobile browsers don't yet support [background-blend-mode](https://developer.mozilla.org/de/docs/Web/CSS/background-blend-mode) so the banner image either won't be blended or, sometimes, will even be blended through all z-indexes [`WONTFIX`]
+- **Various blending issues [`WONTFIX`]:** Edge, Opera, Safari, older version of Firefox and Chrome, and multiple mobile browsers don't yet support [background-blend-mode](https://developer.mozilla.org/de/docs/Web/CSS/background-blend-mode) so the banner image either won't be blended or, sometimes, will even be blended through all z-indexes
-- **Banner image not centered**: In Opera, Safari, Firefox, older versions of Chrome, and multiple mobile browsers, the banner image was not centered, but translated 50% to the right [`FIXED`]: the problem was that said older browsers have not yet implemented the new CSS spec which says that [absolute-positioned children of a flexbox are supposed to be positioned based on the align and justify properties of the box](https://developers.google.com/web/updates/2016/06/absolute-positioned-children)
+- **Banner image not centered [`FIXED`]**: In Opera, Safari, Firefox, older versions of Chrome, and multiple mobile browsers, the banner image was not centered, but translated 50% to the right: the problem was that said older browsers have not yet implemented the new CSS spec which says that [absolute-positioned children of a flexbox are supposed to be positioned based on the align and justify properties of the box](https://developers.google.com/web/updates/2016/06/absolute-positioned-children)

 ## License